jeffrom/logd/WORK.md

 # TODO

-* [ ] read from the beginning of the log
-* [ ] should have a client flag to read from the beginning in case where requested id not found
-  * mostly return all the way up to main
 * [ ] put delete hooks in a queue, keep track of running delete hooks, make part of graceful shutdown
       * continue on startup when there are still pending delete hooks